ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 Labels play an essential role.
 One of the things that made finding the under utilized runner complicated was that pods weren't labeled with the job name.

-Estimating pods price with request value turned out to be a bad idea because google bills kubernetes workloads by the amount resources used.
-This made our cost estimation invalid.
-But it was not really a bad move.
-We made a quick and simple resource calculation by using resource requests configuration and public SKU data.
+Estimating pods price with request values made our cost estimation invalid.
+Google bills kubernetes workloads by the amount of used resources.
+But it wasn't really a bad move.
+It brought us to a quick and simple resource estimation.

 Overall it was good.
 We made a significant cost reduction to our workloads without sacrificing their objectives nor even degrading their performance.